AndyFul/Run-By-Smartscreen/README.md

 B) You have run the executable file with runas.exe (Microsoft), AdvancedRun (Nirsoft), RunAsSystem.exe (AprelTech.com), etc.

-'Run By SmartScreen' covers all vectors of infection listed in the A) point.
-Alternatively to 'Run By SmartScreen', you may simply upload the file to One Drive (or mailbox) , and download it again.
-This procedure also activates SmartScreen check automatically.
+'Run By SmartScreen' covers all vectors of infection listed in the point A).

-Registry changes:
+REGISTRY CHANGES:

 HKCR\\*\shell\Run By SmartScreen\

 HKCR\Application.Reference!IsShortcut

 HKCR\Application.Reference!NoIsShortcut

 HKCR\IE.AssocFile.URL!IsShortcut

 HKCR\IE.AssocFile.URL!NoIsShortcut

 HKCR\InternetShortcut!IsShortcut

 HKCR\InternetShortcut!NoIsShortcut

 HKCR\Microsoft.Website!IsShortcut

 HKCR\Microsoft.Website!NoIsShortcut

 HKCR\WSHFile!IsShortcut

 HKCR\WSHFile!NoIsShortcut

 PROGRAM INFO

 'Run By Smartscreen' was coded and compiled with AutoIt v3.3.14.2 (see RunBySmartscreen.au3 source file).
-This is the the stable version 2.0.1, updated: 28 November 2016.
+This is the the stable version 3.0.0.0, updated in October 2018.